sumeetguptasf/assignment/Assignment.md

 - lb4 app for services/user-service; define User model with role enum, plus UserRepository. ✅
 - Create a decorator @FormattedDate() for createdOn / modifiedOn fields. ✅
 - Optionally build a GenericRepository<T> for advanced TypeScript usage.
-- Integrate store-facade with user-service via another REST datasource if you want to fetch user data or roles.
+- Integrate store-facade with user-service via another REST datasource if you want to fetch user data or roles.✅ Day 5:
-Day 5:
 - Reading: Go through ARC Docs to see which core modules and microservices are available (auth-service, rate-limiter, secure sequences, notifications,etc.).  ✅
 - Install Arc CLI globally and run a short demo generating or installing an ARC-based microservice. ✅ | User Tenant Service
 - Discuss how ARC’s modules compare to your local LB4 code and decide which ones to adopt (e.g., replace custom user-service with ARC’s user-service, or keep your own). ✅ :: the arc user service is composite user - tenant based service, can be managed with multiple user in same tenant for single tenant systems , also it can handle multitenancy.
 The endpoints are already secured with JWT based tokens so simply using arc authentication and authorzation services with user-tenant service will make it work.
 Day 6:
-- Install the ARC authentication and authorization packages in store-facade (and/or user-service if relevant).
+- Install the ARC authentication and authorization packages in store-facade (and/or user-service if relevant).✅
 - Configure them in the LB4 application: e.g., load ARC auth strategies for JWT, specify role checks in the façade endpoints.
 - Restrict certain routes (e.g., product creation) to Admin or SuperAdmin using ARC’s decorators or metadata-based checks.
 - Test that calls without valid tokens or roles are blocked, confirming ARC’s built-in logic is engaged.